openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 User Stories
 ++++++++++++

-As a cloud operator, I would like to provide my users with highly reliable VMs to meet high SLA requirements.
+As a cloud operator, I would like to provide my users with highly available VMs to meet high SLA requirements.
 There are several types of failure events that can occur in OpenStack clouds.
 We need to make sure such events can be detected and recovered by the system.
 Possible failure events include: